princeton-sns/specreds/p1setup.md

 ## Part 1: Preparing the environment

+(This part takes around 30 minutes to complete)

 As the first step, we need to prepare the software environment necessary to run all experiments.
 We provide two options, one using cloudlab c220g2 or c220g5 machine, and the other using a VM with our pre-configured disk image.

 **_We highly recommend using cloudlab c220g2 or c220g5 machines since it is tested to be reproducible._**